AngelDev06/AlterHook/README.md

 ```

 As you can tell the key that `visit` accepts is the full name of the method, like `<class name>::<method name>`.
 You can use all sorts of methods inherited from `concurrent_hook_map<std::string>` but you should note however that each instance of `managed_concurrent_hook_map` refers to a single target.
 So you should not expect `mymodifier::func` for example to be on the same instance.
 Also, you might be wondering, why does `operator[]` return an instance of `std::unique_ptr`?
 The answer is safety.
 The library tries to clean up any instances of `managed_concurrent_hook_map` that are left with no hooks to save space.
 But what if those instances are currently in use by some thread?
 That would be catastrophic.
 So instead `std::unique_ptr` is used to keep it alive for as long as it's used by using a ref count.
 Once it goes out of scope the ref count is decremented and the custom deleter provided will be responsible for doing any cleanup IF needed.

+## Credits

+All credits go to the [capstone](https://github.com/capstone-engine/capstone) disassembly framework for making my idea possible.